The 5 BEST Automatic Chicken Coop Doors in 2026

 Vertical

-The Chickcozy Automatic Chicken Coop Door really checks all the boxes for me and is what I currently use in our new chicken coop.
-It’s super cute, one of the best-rated doors as far as safety and cold temperatures go (-20F!), AND it was the perfect size for my unique space.
+The Chickcozy Solar-Powered Automatic Chicken Coop Door really checks all the boxes for me and is what I currently use in our new chicken coop.
+It’s inexpensive, solar-powered, one of the best-rated doors in regards to safety and cold temperatures (-22F!), AND it was the perfect size for my unique space.

-The safety sensor is amazing – it works just like elevator doors when they close.
-When the doors are opened, the unit is sized at 16.7″ W x 13.0″ H.
+This automatic coop door is also a newly updated version of the original Chickcozy door.
+Now, it features a track-free design that won’t get clogged (hooray!).
+Lastly, the safety sensor is amazing – it works just like elevator doors when they close.
+When the doors are opened, the unit is sized at 21.5″ W x 15.5″ H and the pophole size is 8.2″ x 10.2″

 Pros: